Start Your Saxophone Journey with a Free Lesson

 How often should I practice saxophone?

 The frequency and length of your saxophone practice can differ based on your schedule, age, skill level, and musical goals.
 Our instructors recommend setting aside a consistent daily practice time, ideally averaging around 20 minutes, excluding the time it takes to set up the saxophone.
-The important thing is to maintain a consistent practice routine, stay committed, and find enjoyment in the process of learning the saxophone over time.

 What can I expect out of my first saxophone lesson?